 The high-level platform architecture looks something like this now:

 Elastic Grid exists in the cloud and is actually a group of separate applications (seamless to the user) that handle their own part of the puzzle.
-Portals
+Like so;

-are essential shop fronts for vendors so that they can showcase their tools and services to their partners and act as an entry point.
-The Campaign Launcher
+- Portals are essential shop fronts for vendors so that they can showcase their tools and services to their partners and act as an entry point.

-is the main user control center for managing their contacts and campaigns and is completely free of any specific vendor branding.
-Analytics
+- The Campaign Launcher is the main user control center for managing their contacts and campaigns and is completely free of any specific vendor branding.

 This architecture allows us to rapidly improve and add features to the suite of applications because we aren't managing multiple versions.
 By stressing the fact that we are in constant discussion with partners and actioning feedback to resolve pain points we have been able to steer the conversation away from vendor "wants" and focus on their actual needs.